 What is Storefront?

 Storefront operates as the world's largest marketplace dedicated to short-term retail spaces.
-It functions as a crucial intermediary, facilitating connections between brands seeking unique venues for temporary retail experiences and property owners with available spaces.
+It functions as a crucial intermediary, facilitating connections between brands seeking unique venues and property owners looking to lease their spaces for temporary retail activations.
 The company's core mission addresses the fundamental shifts occurring in the retail sector, driven by technological advancements and changing consumer behaviors.
-Storefront champions the rise of short-term retail, emphasizing experience, reach, and innovation over traditional long-term leasing models, positioning itself as a forward-thinking solution for modern brands.
+Storefront champions the rise of experiential retail, emphasizing the importance of reach and innovation over traditional long-term leasing models, positioning short-term retail as the new standard for market engagement.

 How much funding has Storefront raised?